natgo/wt-wiki-scraper/wikitext-transpiled/ground/M42%20(Japan).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' was purchased by the JSDF to replace the aging [[M19A1 (Japan)]] in the 1960s.
-While the [[Type 87]] was still in development, only a few models were bought of the M42, due to the high development cost of the Type 87.
+The '''{{Specs|name}}''' was purchased by the JSDF to replace the aging [[M19A1 (Japan)|M19]] in the 1960s.
+While the [[Type 87]] was still in development, only a few M42s were bought, due to the high development cost of the Type 87.
 Even though the Type 87 was adopted in 1987, the M42 stayed in service until 1994 to fill the ranks.

 The {{PAGENAME}} was introduced along with the initial Japanese Ground Forces tree in [[Update 1.65 "Way of the Samurai"]].
-It is identical in characteristics as the American [[M42]].
-Its two 40 mm Bofors gun and exposed crew make the M42 quite a mediocre anti-aircraft vehicle, with a relatively slow-firing gun that makes it hard to quickly get a hit, and low protection that any aircraft can strafe to pieces.
+It is identical in characteristics to the American [[M42]].
+Its twin 40 mm Bofors guns and exposed crew make the M42 quite a mediocre anti-aircraft vehicle, with relatively slow-firing guns that make it hard to quickly get a hit, and low protection that any aircraft can strafe to pieces.
 However, this SPAA is quite fast and can relocate and get to a different position quite quickly.

 == General info ==
 === Survivability and armour ===